Willson Contreras Player Props: Cardinals vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the second-ranked team ERA among all league pitching staffs (3.60).
+- The Yankees have a 3.65 team ERA that ranks third across all MLB pitching staffs.

-- The Yankees rank 11th in baseball in home runs allowed (87 total, 1.1 per game).
+- Yankees pitchers combine to rank 13th in baseball in home runs given up (90 total, 1.1 per game).

-- Severino makes the start for the Yankees, his eighth of the season.
-He is 1-2 with a 5.25 ERA and 32 strikeouts in 36 2/3 innings pitched.

-- The right-hander last pitched on Saturday against the Texas Rangers, when he went six scoreless innings while giving up five hits.
+- The right-hander last appeared on Sunday against the Texas Rangers, when he threw 4 2/3 innings, allowing three earned runs while giving up nine hits.

-- In seven games this season, the 29-year-old has a 5.25 ERA and 8 strikeouts per nine innings, while allowing a batting average of .271 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.